 I am quite certain we don't need error handling here.
 What could go wrong with assigning a string to a string variable?

-Supports a common technique of transferring control to section with code dedicated to handling the error:
+This is implemented in the fragment at the first position of the Error sub menu: 'Error handling'.
+It supports a common technique of transferring control to section with code dedicated to handling the error:

 The well-known example here is of course trying to read a file.
 You may only hope it is there.
 There is a whole set of related and similar errors and handling them is probably something you want to do in the procedure in which the error occurs (e.g. retry/cancel), not in the centralized error handler.

 OK, you probably know a better way.
 No problem, you can create your own error handling fragment using the Fragment Editor.
-As long as you store it in the \Fragments\ErrorHandlers subfolder it will automatically be added to the selection list.